-Club president Vince Hugele and HARA’s founding leader Wayne McCain pioneered educational engagement programs in 1990 forming the Sub-Orbital Academic Research (SOAR) project.
+Club president Vince Huegele and HARA’s founding leader Wayne McCain pioneered educational engagement programs in 1990, forming the Sub-Orbital Academic Research (SOAR) project.
 In its first year, SOAR flew several high school and college payloads on some of the first high powered amateur rockets.
-As SOAR was completed with four flights, Greg Warren continued a similar mission directing the Student Experiment Payload (SEP) Program.
+As SOAR was completed with four flights, Greg Warren continued a similar mission, directing the Student Experiment Payload (SEP) Program.
 Also in the early nineties HARA counseled an Explorer Post hosted by MSFC that taught students to build large models through the NASA systems engineering process.
-The annual October citywide contest and exhibition that HARA started as an AIAA titled event continued under the name of the Rocket City Classic.
+Meanwhile, the annual October citywide contest and exhibition that HARA had started as an AIAA titled event continued under the name of the Rocket City Classic.
 In the late nineties the Classic had turned into the Rocket City Blastoff, a large two day launch at the Ardmore site.
 HARA also hosted a ‘Space Week’ citywide launch in the spring for several years that attracted middle school teams.
 The nineties also saw HARA member’s sport flying incorporate many of the new high power motors with bigger rockets.
 After ten years of serving as president, Huegele moved to the NAR advisor position and Brian Day was elected to lead HARA.